Mishalzeera/bluebird-blackjack/README.md

 resolved for now!
 With Firefox please check that autoplay is enabled.--

 A simple blackjack game with a virtual live music experience.
-Styled according to a vintage Raj/colonial era look but musically evocative of surf and early RnB.
+Styled according to a vintage colonial era look but musically evocative of surf and early RnB.
 The game is to entertain casually.
-The author made the music at home on a computer, but the intention was to sound like a live band, warts and all.
+The author made the music at home on a computer.
+The intention was to sound like a live band, warts and all.
 The audience sound was pieced together from other recordings.
 The opponent characters are a feature that promotes a lighthearted atmosphere.
 The intention initially was to create a diverse cast of voices, but the decision was